 MD Program at Icahn School of Medicine at Mount Sinai

-Ranked 18th out of 148 medical schools nationwide by US News & World Report and 18th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care and service to our community.
+Ranked 18th out of 149 medical schools nationwide by US News & World Report and 18th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care, and service to our community.
 Founded on the principle of balancing biologic thinking in medicine with a concern for society and the whole patient, Icahn School of Medicine students and faculty create a rich environment for life-long learning.
-Having the Medical School and The Mount Sinai Hospital on the same campus has enabled us to bring an extraordinary array of expertise into our classrooms and laboratories.
+Having the School and The Mount Sinai Hospital on the same campus has enabled us to bring an extraordinary array of expertise into our classrooms and laboratories.

 The MD Program combines the most progressive, technologically-advanced, scientifically-based education with the goal of improving societal health care needs locally in New York City and around the world.
 We explicitly blur the traditional distinction between pre-clinical and clinical years by integrating the basic sciences across courses as well initiating students into to the clinical environment from their first day of school.
-The Longitudinal Care Experience, a two-year course that pairs students with chronically ill patients, allows students to learn about healthcare and medicine through the eyes of their patients.
+The Longitudinal Clinical Experience, a two-year course that pairs students with chronically ill patients, allows students to learn about healthcare and medicine through the eyes of their patients.
 The Icahn School of Medicine encourages and supports the bold thinking and disciplined science that will fundamentally change the face of medicine.

 MD Program Admissions Office